 - around the window frames

-- Clean mirrors with this easy homemade recipe.
+- Clean mirrors with this easy DIY recipe.

-- For stubborn rings around the bathtub, use a cream cleaner such as Gumption, then rinse.
+- Use a cream cleaner for stubborn rings around the bathtub, then rinse.

 - Once a week, clean the shower to prevent mould buildup.